AppleCommander/applecommander.github.io/docs/dev-notes/gav.md

 Notes:

-* There are no plans to change from `net.sf.applecommander` in the GAV.
-(It should have been `com.webcodepro.applecommander`, however, that domain was given up long ago.)
-* The Java packages will remain `com.webcodepro.applecommander` as everyone depends on that package scheme.
+* The long-term strategy is to migrate all future API releases to `org.applecommander`.
-* The versions listed here are modified by hand, so don't hesitate to check them.
-Note that the version should match was is in the GitHub release page for each of the subprojects.
+* The versions listed here are update manually, so please lookup the latest release.
+Note that the version should match what is in the GitHub release page for each of the subprojects.